Gelarehh/Comparing-analytical-and-actual-throughput-of-IEEE-802.11-DCF-mode/README.md

 A network using IEEE 802.11 DCF mode as MAC protocol is considered.
 There are n nodes in the network where they all always have packets to transmit.
 It is assumed that all the nodes can hear all the transmissions, including RTS, CTS, DATA, and ACK.

+The throughput of the system is defined as the number of bytes delivered over a communication channelper per time unit.
 Varying the number of nodes from 2 to 10, with steps of 2, (n=2,4,6,8,10), the throughput of the network can be calculated in two ways: analytical and actual.

 After calculating the throughputs in both ways, a graphical comparison is presented.